bchinfo/bch.info/README.md

 - CSS files are located in `/scss/`.
 Use [Sass](https://sass-lang.com) syntax if possible.

+- JavaScript files are located in `/js/`.
+All files will be concatenated in alphabetical order unless specified otherwise.

 ### Deployment

 The `master` branch is automatically deployed.